marloquemegusta/tensorflow_object_detection_guide/README.md

 >>>import sys
 >>>print(sys.executable)
 ```
-This sould print the path to your anaconda environment and not the path to another python installation you have somewhere else.
+This should print the path to your anaconda environment and not the path to another python installation you have somewhere else.
 To find where python, python3, pip and pip3 are pointing you can try something like this in your bash
 ```sh
 $ for i in pip pip3 python python3 ; do type $i ; done